zerotier/docs/docs/glossary.md

 ## Planet file

 A signed configuration file that ZeroTier uses to know which [root servers](#root-server) to use.
 By default ZeroTier uses our root servers and gets a copy of the most current planet file automatically.
-Sometimes this may be refered to as a world file.
+Sometimes this may be referred to as a world file.

 ## Network Controller